Valgorithms/TwitchPHP/README.md

 TwitchPHP
 ====

-A chat self-bot for the official [Twitch TV](https://www.twitch.tv) Internet Relay Chat (IRC) interface.
+A chat self-bot built with ReactPHP for the official [Twitch TV](https://www.twitch.tv) Internet Relay Chat (IRC) interface.

 ## Before you start